nf-core/eager/docs/usage.md

 Specifies which genotyper to use.
 Current options are GATK (v3.5) UnifiedGenotyper or GATK (v4.xx).
 Furthermore, the FreeBayes Caller is available.
 Specify `'freebayes'`, `'hc'` or `'ug'` respectively.

 > NB that while UnifiedGenotyper is more suitable for low-coverage ancient DNA (HaplotypeCaller does _de novo_ assembly around each variant site), it is officially deperecated by the Broad Institute and is only accessible by an archived version not properly avaliable on `conda`.
-Therefore specifying 'ug' will download the GATK 3.5 `-jar` for you.
-This option therefore cannot be used when running the pipeline offline.
+Therefore if specifying 'ug', will need to supply a GATK 3.5 `-jar` to the parameter `gatk_ug_jar`.
+Note that this means the pipline is not fully reproducible in this configuration, unless you personally supply the `.jar` file.

 #### `--genotyping_source`

 Indicates which BAM file to use for genotyping, depending on what BAM processing modules you have turned on.
 Options are: `'raw'` for mapped only, filtered, or DeDup BAMs (with priority right to left); `'trimmed'` (for base clipped BAMs); `'pmd'` (for pmdtools output).
 Default is: `'raw'`.

+#### `--gatk_ug_jar`

+Specify a path to a local copy of a GATK 3.5 `.jar` file, preferably version '3.5-0-g36282e4'.
+The download location of this may be avaliable from the GATK forums of the Broad Institute.

 #### `--gatk_call_conf`